-The university’s 43 buildings, strategically spaced on an aesthetically pleasing 585-acre campus with open fields, wooded areas and even its own five-acre lake, feature a seven-story library with more than 500,000 bound volumes and 1.4 million microform units, brand new suite-style student housing, a 260,000 square-foot student center complete with movie theater and cyber café, and a new music center and human services building.
-The university’s iconic 16-foot high “Fighting Scot” statue, a gift from Edinboro’s 60,000 alumni, links generations of past and present students over the institution’s century and a half with all those yet to come.
+The university’s 43 buildings, strategically spaced on a lush 585-acre campus with open fields, wooded areas and five-acre lake, include a seven-story library, suite-style student housing, a 260,000-square-foot student center complete with movie theater and cyber café, new human services building and a music center that contains studios, a piano lab, listening library and recital hall.
+The university’s iconic 16-foot-high “Fighting Scot” statue, a gift from Edinboro’s 60,000 alumni, links generations of past and present students with all those yet to come.

-A designated "Military Friendly" school for three consecutive years by G.I.
-Jobs, Edinboro also is nationally known for exceptional services provided by its Office for Students with Disabilities.
+Edinboro’s Veterans Success Center supports the life transitions and career aspirations of returning soldiers and complements the university’s designation year after year as a "Military Friendly" school by G.I.
+Jobs.
+Edinboro also is nationally known for the exceptional services provided by its Office for Students with Disabilities.

-Men’s – Basketball, cross country, football, outdoor track and field, swimming, tennis and wrestling (Division I).
+Men’s – Basketball, cross country, football, track and field, swimming, tennis and wrestling (Division I).

-Women's – Basketball, cross country, indoor and outdoor track and field, lacrosse, soccer, softball, swimming, tennis and volleyball.
+Women's – Basketball, cross country, track and field, lacrosse, soccer, softball, swimming, tennis and volleyball.

-In addition, Edinboro University’s wheelchair basketball team is competitive at the national intercollegiate level against major universities and colleges, including those that routinely compete at the Division I level.
+In keeping with the university's commitment to serving its students with physical disabilities, Edinboro’s wheelchair basketball team is competitive at the national intercollegiate level against major universities and colleges, including those that routinely compete at the Division I level.